-The great thing about making soup is that it’s really easy.
+The great thing about making dairy free soup is that it’s really easy and our Dairy Free Sweet Potato, Bacon and Lentil Soup is no exception.
 It’s a great way to start cooking and to learn about flavours in a simple way.
 I’ve added ginger to give warmth to the soup – powdered as I was stuck at home and it’s all I had to hand; but I’d add a tablespoon of fresh ground ginger if I’d been able to leave the house and get to the shops!

 Free From: Dairy, Egg, Gluten and Soya